Skip to main content

 1. The Context Window Bottleneck

-Even with massive context windows (like 128k or 200k tokens), feeding a massive corpus of data (SOC 2, ISO 27001, AWS Architecture, Privacy Policies) into a single prompt degrades the LLM's "attention."
+Even with significant context windows (like 128k or 200k tokens), feeding a significant corpus of data (SOC 2, ISO 27001, AWS Architecture, Privacy Policies) into a single prompt degrades the LLM's "attention."
 It falls victim to the "Lost in the Middle" phenomenon, where it perfectly retrieves information at the very beginning and end of the prompt but hallucinates details buried in the center.

 2. Lack of Self-Correction